Ash1mar/RAG_demo/docs/START_AND_TEST.md

 # Start and Test Guide – Minimal RAG Demo (FAISS + Milvus optional)

-This guide shows how to run the API locally (best for VSCode hot‑reload) and how to use a containerized Chinese embedding server (bge-small-zh).
+This guide shows how to run the API locally (best for VSCode hot‑reload), how to use a containerized Chinese embedding server (bge-small-zh), and how to validate the NL→JSON→SQL pipeline for task status queries.
 Milvus is optional and can be enabled later via compose profile.

 ---